 If you have an adverse reaction* to the drug (such as an upset stomach or diarrhea), your doctor will not tell you why this is happening -- instead, he/she will just put you on a different drug such as glimepiride (Amaryl) or glipizide (Glucotrol).

 *p.s.
-The reason why you have an adverse reaction is because your body is smart enough to know that something is wrong.
+The reason why you have an adverse reaction to the diabetic drugs is because your body is smart enough to know that something is wrong.
 Your body reacts negatively to most toxins by sending you a signal (upset stomach, diarrhea) letting you know that something is wrong.

 So, be careful, not to jump at taking this drug or any diabetic drug without trying a non-drug alternative first!
 Once you start down the "path of prescription drugs", your doctor will eventually add one or two additional drugs, which is going to make it difficult for you to wean off the drugs later on.

-Western Medicine uses various types of diabetic drugs such as metformin (Glucophage), glyburide (Micronase, DiaBeta) and glipizide (Glucotrol) to "treat" your diabetes.
+Western Medicine uses various types of diabetic drugs such as metformin (Glucophage), glyburide (Micronase, DiaBeta) and glipizide (Glucotrol) and insulin to "treat" your diabetes.

 So, do these drugs work?
 It depends on your point of view.
 These drugs help to lower your blood glucose level, so it seems that the drugs are working.